-Collins’ speaker’s proposal for a human’s final moments means that one can engage in a a slow perusal of one’s life, in the form of photos.
+Collins’ speaker’s proposal for a human’s final moments means that one can engage in a slow perusal of one’s life, in the form of photos.
 These photos might include “you up on a pony or blowing out candles in a conic hat“.
 Again, the images he chose in this last line would be widely relatable.
-He is not trying to speak about his own personal life, but instead make the poem appealing in its reference to life, death and memory.
+He is not trying to speak about his own personal life, but instead makes the poem appealing in its reference to life, death, and memory.

-As is the case with a number of Billy Collins’ poem, there is an element of humour in ‘The Art of Drowning’.
-In third stanza he asks three more questions.
+As is the case with a number of Billy Collins’ poems, there is an element of humor in ‘The Art of Drowning’.
+In the third stanza, he asks three more questions.
 Each one poses an alternative to the flash of a memory.
 The first he suggests is a “short animated film”.
-He follows this up immediately with another suggestion, that maybe a “slide presentation” would be more appealing and appropriate at the end of life.
+He follows this up immediately with another suggestion, that may be a “slide presentation” would be more appealing and appropriate at the end of life.